DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ## !!Selecting items

+TODO - check/update the guides when the API will be completely ready

 ### Selecting an item

 To select items, you need firstly [enable selection](../../guides/diagram/configuration/#selecting-items) for the diagram and then call the [add()](api/selection/add_method.md) method of the **selection** object to select a desired item.